DragonSake/progressive-web-apps-2223/README.md

 ### Manifest

-A manifest provides information to a web browser or a web app about the application's metadata.
-It is used to define the web's appearance when it is downloaded as a standalone app.
+To give a web browser or web app information about an application's metadata, I used a manifest.
+It helps define how the web app appears when it is downloaded and used as a standalone application.

 ```JSON
 {